alexwlchan/alexwlchan.net/src/_drafts/safari-tabs.md

 When you close a tab or a window, the `.tabs` and `.windows` arrays get renumbered.
 For example, when I close window 3, what was previously window 4 becomes the new window 3, and window 5 becomes window 4, and window 6 becomes window 5, and so on.

-If I went through the tabs in order it'd be fiddly to make sure I visited every one.
+If I went through the tabs in forward orderm it'd be fiddly to make sure I visited every one.
 After closing window 3, I'd have to go back and check the tabs in the new window 3 to see if any of them needed closing.
 If I go through the tabs in reverse, the only tabs and windows that get renumbered are ones I've already checked, so I don't need to check them again.